top of page

 ABOUT US

 The PBM Accountability Project of Colorado is working to help ensure that Coloradans aren’t paying more than they should for their prescription medicines.
-We want to improve understanding of the drug pricing process and highlight the role Pharmacy Benefit Managers — or “PBMs” — play in driving up patient out-of-pocket costs.
+We want to improve understanding of the drug pricing process, highlight the role Pharmacy Benefit Managers — or “PBMs” — play in driving up patient out-of-pocket costs, and find solutions to return prescription drug savings to Coloradans.

 PBMs are meant to give patients and purchasers leverage when they negotiate prescription medicine prices.
-But, in reality, PBMs are profiting while Colorado patients, taxpayers, working families, and employers struggle.
-We must work to encourage a more dynamic, competitive PBM marketplace to work for Coloradans.
+In reality, however, PBMs are profiting while Colorado patients, taxpayers, working families, and employers’ struggle to afford the medicines they need.

 WHY COLORADANS ARE PAYING TOO MUCH FOR PRESCRIPTIONS